rjohnsen/predefender.com/content/ctf/tryhackme/lightroom.md

 Please enter your username: --
 For strange reasons I can't explain, any input containing /*, -- or, %0b is not allowed :)
 ```

-Initial prodding of the login prompt reveals that
+Initial prodding of the login prompt reveals the following:

-- If username exists, it returns and displays the associated password
+- If a username exists, the system returns and displays the associated password.
-- The prompt hints at database, hence and thus, it's most likely SQL injection at hand here
+- The prompt suggests a database is involved, making SQL injection the most likely vulnerability.
-- Inserting a single quotation mark, ```'```, returns an SQL error
+- Inserting a single quotation mark (`'`) results in an SQL error.
-- Input filtering is in place.
+- Input filtering appears to be in place.

 ```bash
 nc 10.10.199.201 1337